chenyuqi990215/HuggingDragon-Docs/docs/source/index.rst

 Fast Installation
 #################

-`HuggingDragon` can only be installed from source code.
+Currently, HuggingDragon can only be installed from source code.

 Please execute the following command to get the source code.